 Over the last months, the European Wilderness Society worked closely together with international partners to prepare several multi-year projects.
 The Interreg Central Europe call for proposals ended last week and the consortiums submitted two proposals.
-Today, our colleague Verena Gruber is flying to the US for further international cooperations.
+Today, one of our colleagues is flying to the US for further international cooperations.
 These efforts support us to protect Europe’s last Wilderness for the future generations.

 Interreg projects on European natural heritage and protected areas

 The ‘Beech Power’ project has been developed in close cooperation with the Eberswalde University for Sustainable Development and Kalkalpen Nationalpark and included partners from Germany, Slovakia, Slovenia and Croatia.
 The project focuses on beech forests of the UNESCO World Heritage site: ‘Ancient and Primeval Beech Forests of the Carpathians and other Regions of Europe’.
 Targeting regional development, buffer zone managment and a universal Quality Standard, this project aims to support all component parts of the largest World Heritage site.

 Several European Wilderness Network partners are also member of this unique UNESCO World Natural Heritage designation, including Kalkalpen Wilderness, Central Balkan Wilderness, Gorgany Wilderness, Synevyr Wilderness, Zacharovanyy kray WILDForest, Uholka-Shyrokyy Luh Wilderness, Kuziy-Tribushany WILDForest, Jasmund WILDCoast and Hainich WILDForest.